thinkspaces/thinkspaces-react/docs/database.md

 - Behind the scenes, this method calls `Project().deleteTag(tagInstance)` on every tag the project document has in its tags array.

-#### Project().deleteTeam()

-`Project().deleteTeamUser(userInstance)` deletes a specified user from the Project's team.
-What if you wanted to delete all the users the project team is associated with?
-That's where `Project().deleteTeam()` comes in.
-It is useful from a functional perspective.

-Notes:

-- Behind the scenes, this method calls `Project().deleteTeamUser(userInstance)` on every user the project document has in its team array.

 #### Project().deleteTeamUser(userInstance)

 Disassociate a user from a project's team in the database.